COVID-19 UPDATE: Cuba

 Travel back in time as you ride in style in one of Havana's classic American cars.
 In the early 20th century, these incredibly-maintained automobiles were imported to Cuba for around 50 years; however, importing the classic cars came to a halt after the Cuban revolution.
 Today, Cuba is seen as a living museum for vintage cars, as it is common to see them in many different colors cruising along the streets.
 It's estimated that there are about 60,000 classic American cars in Cuba, with some dating back to the early 1930s!

 Casa Particular, Havana

 El Encanto de Perserverancia, the Cuban Bed and Breakfast on our Authentic Havana and Authentic Havana & the Scenic Vinales Valley tours, is a highlight in itself.
 This B&B, or casa particular, was hand-picked by our President Peggy Goldman during her many trips to Havana.
 It is a traditional colonial-style house that has been lovingly restored and converted into charming accommodations.
-The casa is privately owned, meaning your money goes directly into the pockets of the locals, and it offers a much more authentic, intimate and satisfying stay versus the huge government run hotels in the city.
-Our casa is also very centrally located, only a seven minute walk from the Malecon, the city’s iconic sea wall, and it is within easy walking distance of several trendy restaurants including La Guarida, frequented by many American celebrities when they visit Havana.
-Plus, we give you the genuine experience of staying in a real Havana community with schools, cafes and local shops nearby while only being a short drive from touristic Old Havana.
+The casa is privately owned, meaning your money goes directly into the pockets of the locals, and it offers a much more authentic, intimate, and satisfying stay versus the huge government-run hotels in the city.
+Our casa is also centrally located, only a seven-minute walk from the Malecon, the city's iconic sea wall.
+In addition, it is within easy walking distance of several trendy restaurants, including La Guarida, frequented by many American celebrities when they visit Havana.
+Plus, we give you the genuine experience of staying in a real Havana community with schools, cafes, and local shops nearby while only being a short drive from touristic Old Havana.